 top of page

-Imputing missing values in time series
+Inputing missing values in time series

 Missing values are unavoidable in any data science project.
 It takes experience and skill to handle the missing data.
 Typical missing value handling consist of taking decisions like deleting the entire record, where applicable.
 If there are a large number of missing values in a column then even the entire column can be dropped.
 In certain cases,